 Share your angling stories in the comments section.
 Have you visited the Underground Salmon Pool?
 If not, add it to your next “To Do” list.
 You simply could not be disappointed if you like the beauty of the great outdoors!

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on November 22, 2013, in Landscapes/Geography and tagged Atlantic Salmon, canada, Christopher Mitchelmore, fish, Labrador, Newfoundland & Labrador, Roddickton, salmon, Straits-White Bay North, The Straits White Bay North, underground.
+Posted on November 22, 2013, in Nature and tagged Atlantic Salmon, canada, Christopher Mitchelmore, fish, Labrador, Newfoundland & Labrador, Roddickton, salmon, Straits-White Bay North, The Straits White Bay North, underground.
 Bookmark the permalink.
 1 Comment.